cernops/puppet-slurm/README.md

 ```

 #### Secrets stored in Teigi (tbag)
 The following secrets are stored using `tbag`.
-These are necessary for the SLURM module to work.
+Those are necessary for the slurm module to work.
 Ensure that they have the same identifiers (names) or that the secrets have been renamed accordingly in the module.

 ```
-[calindqv@aiadm18 ~]$ tbag showkeys --hg bi/hpc/batch
+$ tbag showkeys --hg bi/hpc/batch
 [
      "slurmkey",
      "slurmdbpass",